 What does Subdomain / Addon Domain / Parked Domain mean?

-In the control panel, you'll find the sections called Addon Domains, Parked Domains and Subdomains.
-But what do all those different domain types mean?
+In the control panel, you’ll find the sections called Addon Domains, Parked Domains and Subdomains.
+What do all those different domain types mean?

 What is a subdomain?